 You're eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-You can get care from any Medicare-certified hospice program.
-Our plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including programs we own, control, or have a financial interest in.
+You may receive care from any Medicare-certified hospice program.
+Your plan is obligated to help you find Medicare-certified hospice programs in our plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.

 - Drugs for symptom control and pain relief

-- · Short-term respite care
+- Short-term respite care

 - Home care